Update: Google has discontinued the Google Pixel 2 and Pixel 2 XL, although you can buy them used. We recommend the newer Google Pixel 4a.

 The Pixel 2 XL's had some issues at launch.
 We found that there is a blue tint present on the Pixel 2 XL's panel at off-angles and that there was some graininess when viewing solid colored backgrounds.
 The Pixel 2 XL was also reportedly suffering from burn-in issues, with the icons at the bottom of the display staying on the screen even when they're not supposed to be present.

-Fortunately, a new update from Google promises to provide more saturated hues via a new mode, and it should also mitigate burn-in.
-We will update this review once our testing of the update is complete.
+Fortunately, a new update from Google provided more saturated hues via a new mode, and it should also mitigate burn-in.

 The Pixel 2 XL is the phone you want to have outdoors, as it registered a higher 438 nits on our light meter, compared to just 346 nits on the Pixel 2.
 The Galaxy S8 notched 437 nits.
 The smartphone category average is 433.